This Mistake at the ATM Could Be Costing You More Than $240 a Year

 Here are some key findings from Bankrate’s Checking Account and ATM Fee Study:

-• The average overdraft fee has fallen to $29.80, constituting a 13-year-low and an 11% drop from the previous year, which was an all-time high.
+• The average overdraft fee has fallen to $26.61, an 11% decrease from the previous year.

 How Much Are You Paying for ATM Fees?

-Average fee assessed by the machine owner for using an ATM out of your network$3.14
+Average fee assessed by the machine owner for using an ATM out of your network$3.15

 Team Clark and money expert Clark Howard want you to steer clear of bank fees by only doing business with financial institutions that avoid junk fees and offer the best free checking accounts.